freaug/Max-Autosave/README.md

 Note: I've tried encapsulation but "write -- thispatcher" will only save the work that has been done in the patch window that thispatcher is in.
 (a little obvious from the name but I still wanted to try :)

-I wonder if anyone else has a more ellegant solution?
+I wonder if anyone else has a more elegant solution?